cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 * Try to get the other person to think or act more positively
 * Try to minimize the problem by saying it’s not that bad, or things will get better.
 * Point out ways the other person may be thinking or acting in a self-defeating manner.
-Before we tell you what **does** work, let me focus on just one of these errors, to bring it to life for you.
-Recently, Rhonda and I recorded a live therapy session with a man named who was upset because his mother had lost the use of her legs to due a rare neurological disorder, and needed much greater care in an assisted living facility.
-This required selling the house his mother was living so they could afford the assisted living facility, and it was a great loss for everyone, since Kevin was raised in that house, and his parents and grandparents had lived there, too.

-After Rhonda and I empathized with him for about thirty minutes, we asked the other therapists to offer empathy as well, as part of their practice and training that evening.
-We stressed the importance of simply summarizing what Kevin had told us (Thought Empathy) and how he was feeling (Feeling Empathy), without trying to “help.”
-One of the therapists, who was new to the group, kind of missed the mark, She did what we call “cheerleading,” telling Kevin what a wonderful and heroic person he was without acknowledging what he’d be saying and how painful it was for him.

-You’ll hear this brief excerpt from the session in the podcast.
-When we asked Kevin how he felt about her comment, he had to tell her that he was embarrassed, and not helped, by what she’d said.

-Here’s why.
-When you don’t acknowledge someone’s profound negative feelings of loss, anxiety, sadness, anger, and more, you might unintentionally convey the message that you don’t want to hear about how they really feel inside.
-And when you cheerlead, it also conveys the message that the person is not very intelligent, and simply has to be cheered up, and then everything will be okay!

-We cannot be too hard on this therapist, because her efforts came from the heart, and I'm sure she felt sad for this man.
-And most of us have made the same mistake at times, or even often.
-I frequently hear parents trying to cheer their children up, or trying to tell their children what to do, or how to change, without really listening.

-But, most of the time, it just doesn’t work like that!

-Now that you know what NOT to do, what can you do that WILL help?

 **DO**

 Use the [Five Secrets of Effective Communication](https://feelinggood.com/wp-content/uploads/2017/04/the-five-secrets-v-1.pdf), with an emphasis on the listening skills.

-One of the most important skills is called Feeling Empathy—simply acknowledging how the other person is feeling, and asking them to tell you more, and if you got it right.
+> One of the most important skills is called Feeling Empathy—simply acknowledging how the other person is feeling, and asking them to tell you more, and if you got it right.

-For example, let’s say a friend or family member is procrastinating on something important, like a research report or college application, and is feeling pretty upset and self-critical.
-You could say something like this: “It sounds like you’re beating up on yourself for procrastinating, I’m wondering if you’re feeling
+> For example, let’s say a friend or family member is procrastinating on something important, like a research report or college application, and is feeling pretty upset and self-critical.

+> You could say something like this: “It sounds like you’re beating up on yourself for procrastinating, I’m wondering if you’re feeling

 * down, sad or depressed?
 * anxious, worried, pressured, or nervous?